tuhiproject/tuhi/README.md

   Property: BatteryPercent (u)
       The last known battery charge level in percent.
-This charge level is only valid when the BatteryState is other than Unknown.
+This charge level is only accurate when the BatteryState is other than Unknown.

+      When the BatteryState is Unknown and BatteryPercent is nonzero, the value is the last known percentage value.

       Read-only

   Property: BatteryState (u)